Improving land cover segmentation across satellites using domain adaptation

 \section{Introduction}

-\IEEEPARstart{O}{ver} the last few years Remote Sensing (RS) data became easily obtainable thanks to the surge of open data from some Earth Observation (EO) satellites.
-Data such as the Sentinel-2 data from the European Copernicus program \cite{copernicus_open} and Landsat data from the U.S. Geological Survey (USGS) \cite{usgs} are available for free.
-These satellites provide multispectral high resolution imagery (up to 10m).
-This gave the opportunity to use big data in RS applications which in turn facilitated the usage of Deep Learning (DL) tools in the processing of that data.
-Land Use and Land Cover (LULC) classification and segmentation is an example of such applications.
-It is indubitably an important tool in RS providing a way to monitor forests, agriculture, oceans, etc.
+\IEEEPARstart{O}{ver} the last few years, Remote Sensing (RS) data became easily obtainable thanks to the surge of open data from several Earth Observation (EO) satellites.
+Data such as Sentinel-2 from the European Copernicus program \cite{copernicus_open} and Landsat from the U.S. Geological Survey (USGS) \cite{usgs} are available for the public free of charge.
+These satellites provide high-resolution multispectral imagery (up to 10m), which facilitates the application of multiple methods in processing the data.